-The black bat flower is an exotic looking, unusual plant that is somewhat difficult to grow, but rewarding for its unusual shape, texture and color in the garden.
+The black bat flower (Tacca chantrieri) is an exotic looking, unusual plant that is somewhat difficult to grow but is rewarding for its unusual shape, texture, and color.
 True to its common name, the bat flower looks like a bat with its wing shaped bracts and seed pods that look a bit like bat faces.
-It is an understory plant native to the forests of Asia and Australia, and grows best in a semi-tropical environment.
+It is an understory plant native to the forests of Asia and Australia and grows best in a semi-tropical environment.

-It is sometimes also referred to as tiger beard, due to its long bracteoles which look like whiskers.
-The purple variety is a dark dusky color that ranges from maroon to purple, but often looks black.
-There is also a white flowering variety (Tacca integrifolia) that grows twice as large as the black one.
-Dramatic in the garden, bat flowers do not really survive long in a vase and so aren't really useful as cut flowers.
+This plant is sometimes also referred to as tiger beard or cat's whiskers due to its long bracteoles that look like whiskers.
+The purple variety is a dark dusky color that ranges from maroon to purple but often looks black.
+A white flowering variety (Tacca integrifolia) grows twice as large as the black variety.
+Dramatic in the garden, bat flowers do not survive long in a vase and aren't good as a cut flower.
 The bat flower will bloom from late spring through early fall with new blooms appearing repeatedly throughout the season.

 |Botanical Name||Tacca chantrieri|